Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/qasper.md

 # Example Use
 Note : We recommend set proper evaluate_size.
 This evaluator ingest each NLP paper when evaluated.
 So, if you set evaluate_size to 100, it will ingest 100 NLP papers when evaluated.
 It will take long time.
+You can set random_state for evaluating constant questions.
+If you change random_state, other questions will be evaluated, even with same evaluate_size.

 ```Python
 from RAGchain.benchmark.dataset import QasperEvaluator